Willmore energy: Definition

 where $k_1$ and $k_2$ are the principal curvatures of the surface.

 Properties

 The Willmore energy is always greater than or equal to zero.
 A round sphere has zero Willmore energy.

 The Willmore energy can be considered a functional on the space of embeddings of a given surface, in the sense of the calculus of variations, and one can vary the embedding of a surface, while leaving it topologically unaltered.

 The form $(k_1-k_2)^2 \, dA$ is unchanged after a conformal transformation, so the value of the Willmore energy is conformally invariant.

 Critical points

 A basic problem in the calculus of variations is to find the critical points and minima of a functional.
+The critical points of Willmore energy are called Willmore surfaces.